securitybunker/databunker.org/content/use-case/customer-profile-storage-tokenization/text.md

 ---
-title: How to implement customer profile storage and tokenization with Databunker
+title: How to implement customer PII storage and tokenization with Databunker
 weight: 5
 widget: textblock
 ---